 Connectional Ministries is excited to announce the launch of an online Book Club for clergy and laity.
 Throughout the year, staff will choose books for participants to read together and engage in conversations around specific topics with discussion leaders.
 The leaders will invite participants to a private Facebook group to take a deeper dive throughout the week with discussion questions, food for thought, and resources.
 Once a week, there will be an hour-long Zoom video chat about the book with large group discussion as well as smaller breakout groups to allow for deeper conversation and learning together.

-The first book OCM will dive into is How to Be an Anti-racist by Ibram X. Kendi.
-Discussion leaders will be Allison Lindsey, director of Connectional Ministries, and Rev. Andrew (Drew) Young, pastor of Mosaic Church in Savannah.
-The study will begin March 2 and run through April 6.
+The first book OCM dove into was How to Be an Anti-racist by Ibram X. Kendi.
+Discussion leaders were Allison Lindsey, director of Connectional Ministries, and Rev. Andrew (Drew) Young, pastor of Mosaic Church in Savannah.

 Each Tuesday March 2 - April 6 | 6:30-7:30pm